aigbee17/About-Me/README.md

 - 🏆 Always eager to learn and explore new technologies!
 - 💡 Love solving problems and building cool stuff!
-- 🤖 Dreaming of making an impact in tech and innovation!
+- 🤖 Looking to make an impact in tech and innovation!
 - 🌈 Let's connect and create something awesome together!

 ---